back

 You can get a cash advance through a loan or a credit card.
 Cash advance options are usually fast but are only available for a few hundred dollars.
 On top of that, you may be paying a lot in interest for a small amount of funding.

+If you are considering a pawn shop, you may be wondering how pawn shops determine value.
 When you go to pawn something, a pawn shop will look at several factors like market value, condition, and resale value to determine how much they want to lend.
-The good news is that you never have to accept their offer if you don’t want to.
-And there are alternatives if you need some emergency cash.
+CreditNinja wants you to know that you never have to accept their offer if you don’t want to, and there are alternatives.

 References: